Admissions and Financial Aid FAQs

 Q: What do I need to include with my application?

-A: To apply to one of our degree programs, please include the following: Application form, $100 application fee, a one page personal statement of interest, three current letters of reference, three letter of reference waivers, official copies of undergraduate and graduate transcripts, and an academic writing sample.
+A: To apply to one of our degree programs, please include the following: Application form, $100 application fee, a one page personal statement of interest, two current letters of reference, two letter of reference waivers, official copies of undergraduate and graduate transcripts, and an academic writing sample.
 International applicants, click here for additional information.

 Q: I would like to visit the school; how do I schedule a tour?